MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-50-Domestic-Licensing-Production-Utilization-Facilities/subjectgroup-ECFR2f76ac8b7f9e21e-Issuance-Limitations-Conditions-Licenses-Construction-Permits/section-50.55a.md

 (iv) *IEEE standard 603-1991, correction sheet.* (IEEE Std 603-1991 correction sheet), “Standard Criteria for Safety Systems for Nuclear Power Generating Stations, Correction Sheet, Issued January 30, 1995,” referenced in paragraphs (h)(2) and (h)(3) of this section.
 (This correction sheet is available from IEEE at *http://standards.ieee.org/findstds/errata/*).

-(3) *U.S. Nuclear Regulatory Commission (NRC) Public Document Room,* 11555 Rockville Pike, Rockville, Maryland 20852; telephone: 1-800-397-4209; email: *pdr.resource@nrc.gov;**http://www.nrc.gov/reading-rm/doc-collections/reg-guides/.*
+(3) *U.S. Nuclear Regulatory Commission (NRC) Public Document Room,* 11555 Rockville Pike, Rockville, Maryland 20852; telephone: 1-800-397-4209; email: *pdr.resource@nrc.gov;* https://www.nrc.gov/reading-rm/doc-collections/reg-guides/.
+The use of Code Cases listed in the NRC regulatory guides in paragraphs (a)(1)(i) through (iii) of this section is acceptable with the specified conditions in those guides when implementing the editions and addenda of the ASME BPV Code and ASME OM Code incorporated by reference in paragraph (a)(1) of this section.

-(i) *NRC Regulatory Guide 1.84, Revision 37.* NRC Regulatory Guide 1.84, Revision 37, “Design, Fabrication, and Materials Code Case Acceptability, ASME Section III,” dated March 2017, with the requirements in paragraph (b)(4) of this section.
+(i) *NRC Regulatory Guide 1.84, Revision 38.* NRC Regulatory Guide 1.84, Revision 38, “Design, Fabrication, and Materials Code Case Acceptability, ASME Section III,” dated March 2017, with the requirements in paragraph (b)(4) of this section.

-(ii) *NRC Regulatory Guide 1.147, Revision 18.* NRC Regulatory Guide 1.147, Revision 18, “Inservice Inspection Code Case Acceptability, ASME Section XI, Division 1,” dated March 2017, which lists ASME Code Cases that the NRC has approved in accordance with the requirements in paragraph (b)(5) of this section.
+(ii) *NRC Regulatory Guide 1.147, Revision 19.* NRC Regulatory Guide 1.147, Revision 19, “Inservice Inspection Code Case Acceptability, ASME Section XI, Division 1,” dated March 2017, which lists ASME Code Cases that the NRC has approved in accordance with the requirements in paragraph (b)(5) of this section.

-(iii) *NRC Regulatory Guide 1.192, Revision 2.* NRC Regulatory Guide 1.192, Revision 2, “Operation and Maintenance Code Case Acceptability, ASME OM Code,” dated March 2017, which lists ASME Code Cases that the NRC has approved in accordance with the requirements in paragraph (b)(6) of this section.
+(iii) *NRC Regulatory Guide 1.192, Revision 3.* NRC Regulatory Guide 1.192, Revision 3, “Operation and Maintenance Code Case Acceptability, ASME OM Code,” dated March 2017, which lists ASME Code Cases that the NRC has approved in accordance with the requirements in paragraph (b)(6) of this section.

 (b) *Use and conditions on the use of standards.* Systems and components of boiling and pressurized water-cooled nuclear power reactors must meet the requirements of the ASME BPV Code and the ASME OM Code as specified in this paragraph (b).
 Each combined license for a utilization facility is subject to the following conditions.